qle002/WynisServerAudit/README.md

 # Informations

-The directory output will contain the files belows:
+The directory output will contain the files below:

 ![W2](../master/Exemples/W2-FilesList.png)